Mark Martins and the backstory to Hamidullin, the Russian Taliban sentenced to life in prison today

 In its defense, the administration made a strained statutory argument – that Congress had not intended the statute to apply to prisoner exchanges – but backed it with a constitutional argument: if the statute did apply to prisoner exchanges like the Bergdahl deal, then it violated President Obama’s constitutional authority, as commander-in-chief, to protect the lives of Americans and servicemen abroad, and he could lawfully violated it.

 This resulted in a back and forth with the Government Accountability Office, a congressional watchdog, in which Pentagon laid out its legal thinking.
-The administration also said that the Justice Department – meaning the Office of Legal Counsel, led by Karl Thomspon – agreed with it.
+The administration also said that the Justice Department – meaning the Office of Legal Counsel, led by Karl Thompson – agreed with it.

 Power Wars Document: Rice’s memo to Hagel on risk and transferring Guantanamo detainees